 The experience starts before you get there

 Kaunissaari is easy to reach even if you don’t have a boat of your own.
 The vessel boats operate regular trips from Kuusinen in Kotka.
-The sea journey to the island is an experience in itself.
+The sea journey to the island lasts about 1,5 hours and is an experience in itself.

 You can hire a bicycle from the harbour office of the boat harbour to cycle all the way up to the old sector at the northernmost tip of the island, a ride of approximately 3 kilometres.
 You can also explore the island by foot just as well.
 The southern tip of Kaunissaari has a fishing village preserved in its original form with old idyllic fisherman’s houses, courtyards and narrow alleyways.
 The harbour bay is lined with red shore houses and boat sheds.
 The island is covered with pine forests shaped by the winds and, on the northern and eastern sides, long sandy beaches.
 The highest peak of the island has an ice-age shore bank, also referred to as the Devil’s Field.
 There is an outdoor site for camping on the eastern shore of the island, as well as good swimming areas on the eastern and northern shores.
 Kaunissaari Holiday Centre, situated next to the outdoor area, provides small log cabins for rent.
 There is other accommodation available as well.
 And those who wish can, naturally, take a sauna bath.

 On the harbour bay shore there is an archipelago museum exhibiting an interesting collection of materials depicting life and the people on the island.
 Art lovers should visit Galleria Mari.
 A nature cottage in the guest boat harbour presents the Eastern Gulf of Finland National Park.

 You can practise fishing and diving in the nearby waters.
 Kaunissaari and the neighbouring islands are also a good place to observe the migration of arctic birds.